pry/pry/README.md

 One use-case for Pry is to explore a program at run-time by `cd`-ing in and out of objects and viewing and invoking methods.
-In the course of exploring it may be useful to read the documentation for a specific method that you come across.
-Like `show-source` the `show-doc` command supports two syntaxes - the normal `ri` syntax as well as accepting the name of any method that is currently in scope.
+In the course of exploring it may be useful to read the documentation for a specific method that you come across. `show-source` command supports two syntaxes - the normal `ri` syntax as well as accepting the name of any method that is currently in scope.